 Robert Gowin is the founder of Mentors for Military.
-Robert is a retired U.S. Army Master Sergeant (E8) and Fortune 50 executive.
-Within the private sector, Robert worked over the last 14 years in management consulting, in strategic, operational management and operational excellence and most recently as Vice President, Pharmacy Operations, Analytics and Compliance at Anthem, Inc. – one of the nation’s leading health benefits companies.
+Robert is a retired U.S. Army Master Sergeant (E8) and former Fortune 50 executive.
+Within the private sector, Robert worked over the last 14 years in management consulting, in strategic, operational management and operational excellence and most recently as VP, Pharmacy Operations, Analytics and Compliance at Anthem, Inc. – one of the nation’s leading health benefits companies.
+He is now the President of a management consulting firm.
 While in the Army, he was in Armor and spent many years as a career counselor helping soldiers choose the best career path.

 Mike Pritts is a retired U.S. Army Command Sergeant Major with 30 years of service and over 24 years’ service in the U.S. Army Special Forces.
 He has conducted strategic and theater level operations in Asia, Africa, Europe and the Middle East.
 Mike has coached and mentored soldiers ranging from Junior Enlisted to General Officer, and he enjoys sharing the lessons he’s learned to help others.
 Over the course of his career as a Special Forces soldier, he has taught host nation service members from 24 different countries to develop their military capacity and foster bi-lateral relations.
 His experiences teaching in the Army motivated him to apply those skills after retirement, and he is currently pursuing his Masters in Education at Colorado College.